nahutch/UFCProject/README.md

 Scripts
 1) WebScrape.ipynb -- Scrapes the necessary information from the Sherdog webiste
-2) Results Wen Scraper.ipynb -- Scrapes the fight result odds information from the site bestfightodds website
+2) Results Web Scraper.ipynb -- Scrapes the fight result odds information from the site bestfightodds website
 2) ETL.ipynb -- this file takes the raw scraped data, cleans and transforms it, and then writes it to our database.
 This script also creates the tables within the dataframe.
 3) Model Building.ipynb -- this file queries our database, creates features, and then uses that data for model selection